 You can speak to your GP about your mental health.
 If you are not registered with a local doctor, we recommend you do so as soon as possible.
 Information on how to do this can be found here.

-If you live in UofG accommodation you have access to your Living Support Teams.
-Living Support Assistants (LSAs) are senior students who live at your residence and are trained to provide out of hours support for a huge range of scenarios.
+If you live in UofG accommodation you have access to your Residence Life Teams.
+Residence Life Assistants (RLs) are senior students who live at your residence and are trained to provide out of hours support for a huge range of scenarios.
 They can provide a listening ear, are trained in Mental Health First Aid, and can help signpost you to services that are relevant to you.
-Your Living Support Teams are on call from 6pm to 8am on weekdays, and 24 hours at weekends.
+Your Residence Life Teams are on call from 6pm to 8am on weekdays, and 24 hours at weekends.
 The number to reach them will be displayed throughout your residence, and can be found here.

 The SRC also have a great website for looking after yourself.